Here Are 7 Essential Selling Skills For Successful Sales RepsFebruary 8, 2022

 If your business is looking to attract audience members in a very specialized field, a KOL is a great option — due to their expert knowledge on a certain topic, KOLs are trusted contributors in their industries and have followings of people who are also invested in those subjects.

 KOLS, like micro and celebrity influencers, are present on many channels, such as social media, blogs, other written publications (like academic journals), and ads.
-Therefore, your business has many options for how you decide to work with a KOL.
+Therefore, your business has many options for how you decide to work with a key opinion leader (KOL).